robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

 {% include video id="CrThw3o0iCI" provider="youtube" %}

 The multiphysics framework is able to capture the glass transition that occurs due to the heat generated by mechanical deformation.
-This glass transition occurs first at the edges of the speciment where the stress concentration is the highest.
+This glass transition occurs first at the edges of the specimen where the stress concentration is the highest.
 A corresponding redistribution of stress towards the centre of the element accompanies this material state transition as the load moves away from the softening material at the edges.
 Eventually the entire central section of specimen transitions to a rubbery state and a uniform stress distribution is obtained.
-This characteristic cyclic softening is further highlighted in the load displacement plot in which a softening of the material response, entirely induced by cyclic loading, occurs after several thousand cycles.
+This characteristic cyclic softening is further highlighted in the load displacement plot in which a softening of the material response, entirely induced by cyclic loading, occurs after approximately 3000 cycles.

 ## Conclusions